JustHomka/JustHomka/README.md

 ### 👋Hi there
-I'm Homka (Vadim), Ukrainian Minecraft plugin and web developer
+I'm Vadim, Ukrainian Minecraft plugin and web developer

 ---